US Toxic Substances Control Act (TSCA)

 4. Used as an intermediate in the production of cyanoacrylate adhesives in closed systems;

-5. Used in special engine air filter for locomotives and ships;
+5. Used in special engine air filters for locomotives and ships;

 6. Recycled plastics and products made from such recycled plastics, if no new PIP (3:1) is added during the recycling or reproduction process.